-Tokugawa Japan was an archipelago comprising three main islands,6 while China was a continental empire (Figure 2).
+Tokugawa Japan was an archipelago comprising three main islands, 12 while China was a continental empire (Figure 2).
 At its peak, China under the Qing dynasty (1644-1911) controlled a landmass larger than China or the United States today.
-Even if we disregard the thinly populated regions north and west of the Great Wall, the region known as China proper was 12 times Tokugawa Japan.
+Even if we disregard the thinly populated Inner Asian borderlands, the region known as China proper-the eighteen provinces between the Great Wall and the South China Sea, which accounted for about 98% of the empire's population-was still 12 times the size of Tokugawa Japan.

 If information transmission posed any challenge to effective public administration, this challenge was clearly more acute in China than in Japan.
-In 1853, when the Taiping rebels captured Wuchang, a major Middle Yangzi city about 1200 kilometers from Beijing, the news took 8 days to reach the capital.
-To send an official report of the highest priority between Beijing and Shanghai through the imperial postal relay stations would take 10 days (Xie, 2002).
+To send a high-priority official document from Beijing 1000 kilometers down south to Shanghai would take up to 10 days (Xie, 2002).
 By contrast, a similar trip between Japan's two biggest cities, Edo (Tokyo) and Osaka, about 520 kilometers apart, would only require 4 days (Nakane and Oishi, 1990).
 It is also worth noting that no one in Japan lived more than 120 kilometers from the sea, which offered a cheap mode of transportation in an age before railroads.